 Prof. Ellen Garvey, English Department, presented her paper “Mark Twain’s Self-Pasting Scrap-Book, the Authorship of Blank Books, and Developing Concepts of Authorship,” at the “Mediamorphosis: Print Culture and Transatlantic Public Sphere(s), 1880-1940” conference, at the University of Delaware, in September 2011.
 She spoke on “Newspaper into Databases,” on the panel, “Material Information: Pulling Apart and Reconfiguring Texts in the Digital Environment and the Proto-Digital Environment,” at the Society for the History of Authorship, Reading and Publishing, in Washington, DC, in July 2011.
 She also gave a Workshop in Archival Practice entitled “What We Can Learn with Practice” at New York University in May 2011.

-Prof. James Broderick, English Department, is slated to have his fifth and latest book, Now A Terrifying Motion Picture: Twenty-Five Classic Works of Horror Adapted from Book to Film to be published later this fall by McFarland Publishing.
+Prof. James Broderick, English Department, published his fifth and latest book, Now A Terrifying Motion Picture: Twenty-Five Classic Works of Horror Adapted from Book to Film (McFarland Publishing).

 Prof. Broderick also been writing reviews and conducting author interviews for BookPleasures.com, an international community of 40 reviewers that has been in existence since 2002.